-The information provided by the sex offender, including his or her picture, is made available to the public in an on-line database.
+The information provided by the sex offender—their picture—is made available to the public in an on-line database.
 Those who fail to register, provide incomplete or false information, or fail to meet any of the other legal requirements imposed upon them will be charged with a third-degree felony and may be sentenced to additional jail time and other penalties.

-State and local law impose restrictions on where certain convicted sex offenders may live after serving their sentence.
-Florida state law prohibits those convicted of certain sex crimes against a child under 16 years of age from living within 1,000 feet of a school, day care center, playground, park or other place frequented by children.
+Both state and local laws impose restrictions on where certain convicted sex offenders may live after serving their sentence.
+Florida state law prohibits those convicted of certain sex crimes against a child under 16 years of age from living within 1,000 feet of a school, day care center, playground, park, or other place commonly frequented by children.

-Some county and municipal ordinances impose even more restrictive residency requirements.
-For example, in Miami-Dade County, certain registered sex offenders are prohibited from living within 2,500 feet of a school, day care center, park or playground.
-The county also recently added “child safety zones” to its ordinance, which prohibits sex offenders from loitering within the 300 feet extending from schools, day cares, parks and school bus stops.
+That said, certain county and municipal ordinances impose even more restrictive residency requirements.
+For example, in Miami-Dade County, some registered sex offenders are prohibited from living within 2,500 feet of a school, day care center, park, or playground.
+The county also recently added “child safety zones” to its ordinance, which prohibits sex offenders from loitering within the 300 feet of schools, day cares, parks, and school bus stops.

-While the state's interest in monitoring the activities and limiting the contact with children of the most dangerous offenders is understandable, the law also makes it difficult for those who do not pose a risk of reoffending to re-enter society and attempt to re-establish their lives.
-Florida and other states need to recognize that not everyone who has been labeled as a sex offender poses the same risk to society and treating them all the same is a grave injustice.
+While the state's interest in monitoring the activities of the most dangerous offenders and limiting their contact with children is understandable, the law also makes it difficult for those who do not pose a risk of reoffending to re-enter society and attempt to re-establish their lives.
+Florida and other states need to recognize that not everyone who has been labeled as a sex offender poses the same risk to society, and treating them all the same is a grave injustice.